jkimrox/kim.fm/README.md

 ## MVP Goals

-- As a user, I want to see the top albums displayed fro the artist.
+- As a user, I want to see the top albums displayed for the artist.
 - As a user, I want to see the top tracks displayed for an artist.
 - As a user, I want to be able to navigate back to the home page.